YuanhaoSun/MLToolkit/README.markdown

 Toolkit
 ================================
-**01 - Google Scraper.py** - gets urls from google search results for a keyword.<br>
+**01 - Google Scraper.py** - gets urls from google search results and stores each url in a newline in txt file.
+Each txt file contains urls from 5 Google search pages.<br>
-**02 - Excel URL Macro** - transfer url text into hyperlinks automatically in Excel.
+**02 - Excel URL Macro** - transfer url text into hyperlinks automatically in Excel.<br>
+**03 - Googler Scraper CSV** - gets urls and Google page numbers, store into a single csv with two columns.<br>

 Datasets
 ================================